-Late one night, the PM of an EPC company, along with his structural design team from HO and site execution team, was struggling to identify the correct construction drawing to be used for setting the template for foundation bolts for a stub column.
+Late one night, the project manager of an EPC company, along with his structural design team from HO and site execution team, was struggling to identify the correct construction drawing to be used for setting the template for foundation bolts for a stub column.
 This template is essential for the casting of the anchor bolts into a stub column that serves as a connection between foundation concrete and transmission tower steel structure above.
 The work that was to be carried out 24X7 for meeting the tight schedule, had come to standstill due to confusion about the construction drawing.
 On one hand the cost of idling of machinery and manpower was high, and on the other hand, the consequences of using a wrong drawing and a possible mismatch between the steel structure and foundation were also equally high.
 The problem was noticed when two drawings with the same drawing number but showing different details were found by two members of the project team.

 The issue was finally resolved by manually measuring the dimensions of the steel structure and back calculating dimension for foundation structure.
 This took more than 12 hours of effort of the construction and design team.
 This confusion wouldn’t have arisen if there was a proper Drawing control system in place.
 Drawing control is a part of the overall quality management system(QMS).
 If the potential, often hidden, cost of such inefficiencies and rework is properly accounted for, the QMS will normally pay for itself and save some money as a bonus.